nygeog/globalsat/mccarren_park.md

 #Danny's GPS Walks in McCarren Park

 Danny walked with all 14 DG-100 devices.
 Large red dots are the RunKeeper points.
 Device 15841 turned off in backpack likely b/c of contact with on/off switch.
+See GPS 6 map.

 ![McCarren Park](/images/mccarren_pk.png)